-On the forefront of detecting threats without decryption is Joe Hladik, Director of the LiveAction NDR platform, ThreatEye NV.
+On the forefront of detecting threats without decryption is Joe Hladik, Director of the LiveAction NDR platform, ThreatEye.
 He explains how this approach uncovers what defenders need.

 “Scoping an attack is one of the primary exercises to employ during any incident that occurs.
 You need to understand the external attack vector to identify the point of ingress and then continue scoping to monitor and determine the impact on the internal network environment.

 Current encryption measures make it difficult to gather the context of the occurring activity.
 Organizations often employ decryption measures that are expensive and lead to additional vulnerable areas to gain the context they need to monitor and investigate.